NuclearEngideer/122KeyModelM/README.md

   <img src='Layout.png'>
 </p>

-Note: my Linux hot key in i3 is ctrl-shift-s -- obviously this may work for "save as" in some applications.
+Note: my Linux screenshot hot key in i3 is ctrl-shift-s -- obviously this may work for "save as" in some applications.
 The windows screenshot macro is windows-shift-s.